kdeenkhoorn/elog-amd64/README.md

 # ELOG-AMD64
-This container image is an amd64 version of ELOG based on my own debian stable linux image.
+This container image is an amd64 version of ELOG.

 ## Image dependencies:
 - Volume /opt/elog for persistent storage